 Students classed as 'Home' for fee purposes are expected to have already taken out the maximum student loan to which they are entitled and to have applied for a Cambridge Bursary.
 If this is not the case, an explanation should be given.

-The current application period is open.
+The current application period is closed.
 Please use this application form.
 (Raven login required).

 Any application should be first discussed with your tutor, who will be invited to comment on the application.